kbob/kerfburn/doc/dev/specificode.md

 * **d** - distance pulse
 + **o** - off

-In continuous mode, the laser fires continuously during a Cut operation.
-In timed pulse mode, the laser pulses every **pi** CPU ticks.
-In distance pulse mode, the laser pulses each time the motors have moved the cutting point by **pd** microsteps along the major axis.
+In continuous mode, the laser fires continuously during a Cut or Dwell operation.
+In timed pulse mode, the laser pulses every **pi** CPU ticks during a Cut or Dwell operation.
+In distance pulse mode, the laser pulses each time the motors have moved the cutting point by **pd** microsteps along the major axis during a Cut operation only.

 #### lp &mdash; Laser Power